 My childhood was filled with backpacking and cross-country skiing across the Sierra-Nevada wilderness, bicycling country roads, Kajukenpo classes, National Geographic magazines, music, theater and adventuring in wild, muddy creeks with my friends.

-My mother took Shiatsu as an elective in Physical Therapy school, and started teaching it to me when I was 10.
-By 12, I was providing it to friends and family.
-But it wasn't until I was 20 when I learned I could make a living with it.
+My mother learned basic Shiatsu in Physical Therapy school, and taught it to me when I was 10 (for her benefit).
+Providing Shiatsu to friends and family was a natural, casual impulse for me before I learned I could do it for a living when I was 20.

-I then found the Acupressure Institute in Berkeley where I was gifted a complimentary session of Shiatsu, Tui Na and Jin Shin (acupressure) by a student.
-By the end, I was in such a sublime state of mind and body I felt a thunderbolt of clarity that this was my life's path.
+I then found the Acupressure Institute in Berkeley, where I was gifted a session of Shiatsu, Tui Na and Jin Shin by a student.
+By the end, I found myself in a profoundly sublime transcendental state that revealed a whole new dimension of reality I never knew existed that felt strangely familiar, and rang my entire being like a thunderbolt of clarity and absolute certainty that this was the Life Path I was destined to take.

-In 2014, I graduated with High Honors in Associate degrees for Psychology, Social Science, Liberal Studies, and a certificate in Applied Biotechnology.
-These disciplines strongly contribute to my practice.
+In 2011, I returned to college and graduated with High Honors in Associate degrees for Psychology, Social Science, Liberal Studies and a certificate in Applied Biotechnology to expand the value and scope of my service.